0-20 of 303 Next

 In the Classroom

-Students can explore the videos and games featured on the site.
-Students can read the books and share what they learned on Padlet reviewed here.
-Students can use Book Creator reviewed here to create their own Internet Safety book.
+Students can explore the videos and games available on the site.
+They can also read the books and share what they learned on Padlet reviewed here.
+Additionally, students can use Book Creator reviewed here to create their own Internet Safety book.

 Add your comments below (available only to members) | Become a Member